darrelltzj/wdi-project-1-darrelltzj/README.md

 **Flipping the image:**

 The images could be scaled to -1 along the x-axis to flip the images, but as explained [here](http://stackoverflow.com/questions/8168217/html-canvas-how-to-draw-a-flipped-mirrored-image), the canvas context has to be saved, scaled and then restored, thus slowing down the game performance.
 To work around this, a separate file with the reverse images was created.
 The *faceOrientation* function controls which file (direction) is used.
 0 was set as right facing images and 1 was set as left facing images.
+The *move* function changes the faceRight property each time the left or right arrow is pressed.

 ```
 Character.prototype.faceOrientation = function () {